 The Minnesota Department of Education selected Literacy Minnesota to create a Community Needs Assessment Report (the Report) that identifies and assesses actions taken to close the digital divide across the state since March 2020.
 The Report was funded by the Coronavirus Aid, Relief and Economic Security (CARES) Act and completed in December 2020.

 The Report draws on data from the U.S. Census Bureau, extensive outreach, an original Digital Equity Community Needs Assessment survey and Literacy Minnesota’s nearly 50 years of work in Adult Basic Education.

 - What counties have high digital access, economic, education and English language learning needs?

 - How have organizations adapted to the pandemic and addressed digital access needs in their communities, who do they serve, and which counties are served?

 - How would a statewide Digital Navigator Program complement available resources and sustainably solve persistent problems?

-The Ramsey County TechPak Initiative provided computers, internet and digital literacy training to 500 Ramsey County residents impacted by COVID-19.
+The Ramsey County TechPak Initiative provided computers, internet and digital literacy training to more than 500 Ramsey County residents impacted by COVID-19.
 TechPak was a partnership between Literacy Minnesota, PCs For People, Ramsey County, Tech Dump and the Saint Paul Public Library in 2020.